 Disclaimer: Through no additional cost to you, I may be compensated from affiliate links included in this post.
 Learn more here.

-They know how to strategically place baskets in their house
+Strategically place baskets in their house

 Until you start really using baskets in your house and using them to their fullest advantage, you don’t really understand how much organization they can provide.
 Since adding baskets, our house clutter has dramatically decreased, clean up is easier and faster not to mention they are excellent house décor.